alliance-genome/agr_curation/README.md

 ...
 ```

-This will start by building the UI and then will package the UI into the API and build the API.
-Into a single linux binary file under the target directory.
+This will start by building the UI and then will package the UI into the API and build the API, into a single linux binary file under the target directory.

 ### Building for Docker Release